phoebeireland/codeinstitutemilestoneproject4/README.md

 ### Login/ Register Page
 * The login and register pages are very similar in design.
 The main difference between the two is that the Register page has more form entry fields than the login form.
-The login form asks for the username and password associate with the account, while the register page asks for an email address too.
+The login form asks for the username and password associated with the account, while the register page asks for an email address too.
 * The login page also has a message at the top of the login form that says that if a person is trying to login but does not yet have an account, that they need to sign up first.
 The words "sign up" in the message are a link that will redirect the user to the register page.
 * The register page also has a message at the top of the register form that says that if a person is trying to register a new account but already has an account, then they should go to the sign in page.
 The words "sign in" are a link that redirects the user to the login page.
 * On smaller screens, the navbar collapses and the form centers on the page to fit a smaller screen.